briankim113/briankim113.github.io/_pages/about.md

 Recent News
 ======
+* *June 2024*: I will be attending the Programming Languages Mentoring Workshop at [PLDI 2024](https://pldi24.sigplan.org).
+See you (back) in Copenhagen, Denmark!
+* *May 2024*: I will be attending the [13th Summer School on Formal Techniques](https://fm.csl.sri.com/SSFT24/) (SSFT).
+See you in San Francisco, California!
 * *November 2023*: I will be attending [WPES 2023](https://www.wpes2023.conf.kth.se/) (co-located with ACM CCS) to present my work on mobile browser extension fingerprinting.
 See you in Copenhagen, Denmark!

 Publications